Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: Stacking

-If this is not the case, and the distribution is likely unimodal, or if there are insufficient inputs for this mixture model analysis, the input values are passed to an Olympic weighted mean calculation.
+If the unimodal probability is greater than $5\%$ (indicating the distribution is likely to be unimodal), or if there are insufficient inputs for this mixture model analysis, the input values are passed to an ``Olympic'' weighted mean calculation (both the lowest and highest values are ignored in calculating the weighted mean).
 We reject $20\%$ of the number of inputs through this process.
-The number of bad inputs is set to $N_\mathrm{bad} = 0.2 * N_\mathrm{input} + 0.5$, with the 0.5 term ensuring at least one input is rejected.
-This number is further separated into the number of low values to exclude $N_\mathrm{low} = N_\mathrm{bad} / 2$, which will default to zero if there are few inputs, and $N_\mathrm{high} = N_\mathrm{input} + N_\mathrm{low} - N_\mathrm{bad}$.
+The number of bad inputs is set to $N_\mathrm{bad} = 0.2 \times N_\mathrm{input} + 0.5$, with the 0.5 term ensuring at least one input is rejected.
+This number is further separated into the number of low values to exclude, $N_\mathrm{low} = N_\mathrm{bad} / 2$, which will default to zero if there are few inputs, and $N_\mathrm{high} = N_\mathrm{low} - N_\mathrm{bad}$.
 After sorting the input values to determine which values fall into the low and high groups, the remaining input values are used in a weighted mean using the image weights above.

 A systematic variance term is necessary to correctly scale how discrepant points can be from the ensemble mean.
-If the mixture model analysis was run, the Gaussian sigma from the largest sub population is squared and used.
-If this is not available, a $10\%$ systematic error on the input values is used.
+If the mixture model analysis has been run, the Gaussian sigma from the largest sub population is squared and used.
+Otherwise, a $10\%$ systematic error on the input values is used.
 Each point then has a limit calculated using a $4\sigma$ rejection

 Each input pixel is then compared against this limit, and the most discrepant pixel that has $(\mathrm{value}_\mathrm{input} - \mathrm{mean})^2$ exceeding this limit is identified.
 If there are suspect pixels in the set, those pixels are marked for rejection, otherwise this worst pixel is marked for rejection.
-Following this, the combine and test loop is repeated for until no more pixels are rejected, up to a maximum number of iterations equal to $50\%$ of the number of inputs.
+Following this step, the combine and test loop is repeated until no more pixels are rejected, up to a maximum number of iterations equal to $50\%$ of the number of inputs.

 With the initial list of rejected pixels generated, a rejection mask is made for the input warp by constructing an empty image that has the rejected pixels from that input set to a value of 1.0.
 This image is then convolved with a 5 pixel FWHM zeroth-order ISIS kernel.
 Any pixels that are above the threshold of 0.5 after this mask convolution are marked as bad and will be rejected in the final combination.
 If more than 10\% of all pixels from an input image are rejected, then the entire image is rejected as it likely has some systematic issue.